Around Rubin's "Theories of linear order"

 (2) Similarly, $x\leqslant S^N_E(a)$ and $\lnot(S^N_E(a)<x)$ are equivalent if and only if $S^{N}_E(a)\neq\emptyset$ .

 (3) The formula $x< S^{N}_E(y)$ defines an initial part of a model for each fixed parameter value for $y$, but it may not be monotone.
-The reason for that lies exclusively in the non-existence of $N$-th successors: there may exist elements $a<b$ with $a$ having one and $b$ not having it. \end{rmk}
+The reason for that lies exclusively in the non-existence of $N$-th successors.
+Namely, there may exist elements $a<b$ such that the $N$-th $E$-class succeeding $[a]_E$ exists, but the $N$-th $E$-class succeeding $[b]_E$ does not; then $x<S^N_E(a)$ defines a proper initial part, while $x<S^N_E(b)$ is inconsistent. \end{rmk}

 \begin{lem} (LF) Suppose that $D(a)$ is an $a$-definable initial part of $\Mon$. \begin{enumerate}[(a)] \item If $a\in D(a)$, then $D(a)$ is defined by a formula of the form $x\leqslant S^{N}_{E}(a)$ for some $N\geqslant 0$ and definable convex equivalence $E$. \item If $a\notin D(a)$, then $D(a)$ is defined by a formula of the form $x< S^{N}_{E}(a)$ for some $N\leqslant 0$ and definable convex equivalence $E$. \end{enumerate} \end{lem} \begin{proof} By Lemma \ref{Lema_nonotone definiton} there exists a monotone formula $\phi(x,y)$ such that $D(a)=\phi(\Mon,a)$.
 Monotonicity of $\phi(x,y)$ implies that each of $(\phi(\Mon,y)\mid y\in \Mon)$ and $(\lnot\phi(x,\Mon)\mid x\in \Mon)$ is an increasing sequence of initial parts of $(\Mon,<)$.
 Let $E$ be the equivalence relation defined by $\phi(u,\Mon)=\phi(v,\Mon)$.
 Clearly, it is definable and, by monotonicity, it is convex.